MrRobb/trajectory_manager/README.md

 # Trajectory Manager

+> [!WARNING]
+> This package is a work in progress and is not yet ready for use.

 This package is a ROS package that provides a service to generate a trajectory for a robot to follow.
 The trajectory is generated in the robot's base frame and is published as a `nav_msgs/Path` message.

 The trajectory is based on a set of waypoints that are provided by the user.
 The waypoints are provided in the robot's base frame and are used to generate a smooth trajectory that the robot can follow.